kimpeaches/NerdyBytes/journals/api_endpoints.md

 ## List Answers

-## List Answers

-- Endpoint path: /api/answer/{:id}
 -   Endpoint path: /api/answer/{:id}
 -   Endpoint method: GET

 ### Description

 -   Api view to list answers for each card.
 -   Api returns all answers with the card id it belongs to, so we can filter on the front end.

 ### JSON Shape